Soumo275/task_management_mern/Readme.md

 ## Overview

-This is a modern and user-friendly Task Manager Web Application built with React, Axios, and a backend API.
+This is a modern and user-friendly Task Manager Web Application built with React, Node, express , and a MongoDb.
 It allows users to register, log in, create, manage, and delete tasks.
 The application features a clean, responsive design with a focus on usability and a modern aesthetic.

 Users can: